-3.7 Internet Telephony / VOIP / Video Calls
+3.8 Internet Telephony / Video Calls

-Software such as Skype allows children to communicate directly with schools and individuals in other localities freely and with the possibility of seeing the people with whom they are talking through video calls.
+Software such as Microsoft Teams allows children to communicate directly with schools and individuals in other localities freely and with the possibility of seeing the people with whom they are talking through video calls.
 Such activities must always be part of the school's curriculum and supervised by a teacher.
-Webcams should be disconnected from computers after use and integrated webcams, covered.
+No child should be making a video call to an individual unsupervised.